AdamDHines/sptPALM-Analysis/README.md

 ### _Apply drift correction?_
 Drift correction capability was added, details of which are available in [Hines, AD. et al. 2023 bioRxiv](https://www.biorxiv.org/content/10.1101/2023.02.27.530184v1).
 If you wish to use this feature, currently it only takes the x,y drift values generated from the model based drift correction by the Zeiss ZEN PALM plugin.

 To use, copy and paste the x,y drift values from ZEN into an excel spreadsheet and save with the same name as your data file making sure it is a .csv file.
-Add the .csv files into a new folder called `DriftTables` in the same directory as your data files (_note: the name DriftTables is critical, it won't work otherwise_).
+Add the .csv files into a new folder called `DriftTables` in the same directory as your data files

+> **Note**
+>the name DriftTables is critical, it won't work otherwise.

 When running the program, select the `Apply drift correction?` button in the proccessing paramters pane.